TIBCOSoftware/snappydata/docs/reference/sql_reference/alter-table.md

 # ALTER TABLE

-Use the ALTER TABLE statement to add and drop columns in row tables using SnappyData APIs or SQL.
+Use the ALTER TABLE statement to add and drop columns in row tables using SnappyData API or SQL.

 !!!
 Note: